emcconville/wand/docs/guide/resizecrop.rst

    >>> img.size
    (40, 80)

 There is an another way to crop images: slicing operator.
-You can crops an image by ``[left:right, top:bottom]`` with maintaining the original:
+You can crop an image by ``[left:right, top:bottom]`` with maintaining the original:

 .. sourcecode:: pycon